THENooBlet/TCFInventoryBoss/README.md

   Directly modify your in-game currency balance.

 - ♻️ **Native Backup & Restore System**
-  Back up your current save and restore it if something goes wrong.
+  Back up your current Inventory and restore it if something goes wrong.

 ---